km1tch/BoxChooser/README.md

 ## Price Editor

-Each store has a price editor accessed via `/{store_id}/prices`.
+The price editor is accessed via `/prices` after logging in.
 The price editor interface will adapt based on the pricing mode:

 - **Standard Mode**: Shows a simple table with box price, standard, fragile, and custom prices
 - **Itemized Mode**: Shows a more detailed table breaking down each price into box price, materials, and services